Best Sim Racing Monitors – Buyer’s Guide

 Best Sim Racing Monitor Picks (From My Actual Use)

-My take: If you’re upgrading from 1080p or a standard 16:9 monitor, this is the one that makes you say: “Oh.
-Now I get it.”
+My take: If you’re coming from a 1080p or standard 16:9 monitor, this is one of those upgrades that makes you go, “Oh.
+Now I get why people love ultrawide.”
+It’s big, smooth, and cinematic — without the premium-price pain.

 2) Samsung Odyssey G9 (49″) — The Immersion Monster